• Skip to primary navigation

 Jump to Recipe Print Recipe

-This gluten free homemade Chunky Blue Cheese Dressing recipe is creamy, tangy, and great for salads or as a dipping sauce for wings!
+This homemade Chunky Blue Cheese Dressing is creamy and perfect for salads or a dip for wings!
+It's made with sour cream, mayo, and chives.

 My recipe for How To Make Blue Cheese Dressing was first published on Sunday Supper Movement where I am a contributor.

-This Homemade Blue Cheese Dressing recipe is SO easy to make, versatile, and bursting with savory flavor.
+This Homemade Blue Cheese Dressing recipe is super easy to make, versatile, and bursting with flavor.
 This dressing is thick, rich, and creamy, but not overpowering.
 It adds just the right amount of zing to everything it touches!

 Jump to: